 An award winning Ghanaian Blogger & Social Media Entrepreneur; Mac-Jordan help brands, tech start-ups, innovation hubs, co-working spaces and social enterprises build their community and mentor them.
 He is the voice of a new generation of Africans from Ghana.

 This is the hub for my digital life.
-Follow my madness on Twitter: @MacJordaN
+Follow my rants on Technology & Social Good on Twitter: @MacJordaN

 Having traveled extensively across the globe, connected with other change-agents and innovators, he’s come to a better realization that, the Internet in Africa is more than just a means of communicating but rather a tool for creativity and innovation.
 He believes in the notion: Africa is the Future!

 Mac-Jordan is a frequent keynote speaker and facilitator at Social Entrepreneurship and Innovation events, some of which are: Africa Gathering (London) 2013, eLearning Africa 2013, BlogCamp Ghana, TEDxYouthInspire, Deutsche Welle-Global Media Forum 2011 & 2012, Maker Faire Africa and others.

 A 2013 Internet Freedom Fellow, 2011 Knight Digital Media Fellow from UC Berkeley Graduate School of Journalism and a TEDx Fellow, Mac-Jordan has worked with teams at Blogging Ghana, Ghana Think Foundation, Google Ghana, iSpace Ghana, TED.com and others.

 As a Youth Ambassador of Africa (Ghana), Mac-Jordan promotes opportunities from the African continent at any given time on his blog: www.macjordangh.com.
 He believes there is an incredible talent, resources and potential in Africa that he’s very keen in helping his fellow Africans inspire Africa.